dimilidi/web-store/README.md

 - Mark their location on the map by order checkout
 - Monitor made orders and their status
 - Manage a user profile, including the ability to provide contact information (phone), add a profile photo and delete profile account
+- Ability to reset passwords

+**For Admins:**

+Admin Dashboard allows special users to:
+- Create, View, Edit and Delete Products
+- Have overview of all users
+- Track all orders made on Web Store
+- Filter, Sort, Paginate data in the Products, Orders and Users Tables
  <br />